piotrgrobelny/AWR1642-hand-gesture-recognition/README.md

 # AWR1642-hand-gesture-recognition
-Hand gesture recognition for AWR1642 BOOST evaluation board using LSTM classificaiton algorithm.
+Hand gesture recognition for AWR1642 BOOST evaluation board using LSTM classification algorithm.
 The repository consist of two separate programs: application with GUI for saving the gesture into `CSV` file inside `Data` directory and LSTM classification algorithm.
 The following code and database was used and described in this [MDPI article](https://www.mdpi.com/2079-9292/11/5/787).

 ## Saving the gesture to database